FernandoLH7/SFL-in-C-for-Continuous-Optimization/examples/sphere.md

 This note goes deeper than the README.
-It formalizes the Sphere objective, explains the Shuffled Frog-Leaping (SFL) loop used here, maps ideas to the C code, and walks through the output of a real run (your screenshot).
+It formalizes the Sphere objective, explains the Shuffled Frog-Leaping (SFL) loop used here, maps ideas to the C code, and walks through the output of a real run.

 ---